Brynner03/sui-materials/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Kodeco License - see the [LICENSE](LICENSE) file for details.

+---

+Feel free to explore the code and track my progress as I learn SwiftUI using the "SwiftUI by Tutorials - Fifth Edition" book.
+Happy learning and coding with SwiftUI!